gaggioaxel/ekeel/mkdocs/platforms/annotator/install.md

 # Install Annotation tool
 ------------

-The document provides instructions for setting up the EKEEL Video Annotation project locally on your pc.
+The document provides instructions for setting up the EKEEL Video Annotation project locally on your PC.

-è stato testato per funzionare su Ubuntu 22 <-> 24.
+It has been tested to work on Ubuntu 22 and 24.
-Non testato (e non funzionante) su windows ma solo su linux
+It has not been tested (and does not work) on Windows, but only on Linux distributions or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

 ## First Installation